 4When the people heard this harsh word, they went into mourning, and none put on his finery.

 5The LORD said to Moses, “Say to the Israelite people, ‘You are a stiffnecked people.
 If I were to go in your midst for one moment, I would destroy you.
 Now, then, leave off your finery, and I will consider what to do to you.’”
-6So the Israelites remained stripped of the finery from Mount Horeb on.
+6So the Israelites remained stripped of their finery from Mount Horeb on.

 7Now Moses would take the Tent and pitch it outside the camp, at some distance from the camp.
 It was called the Tent of Meeting, and whoever sought the LORD would go out to the Tent of Meeting that was outside the camp.
 8Whenever Moses went out to the Tent, all the people would rise and stand, each at the entrance of his tent, and gaze after Moses until he had entered the Tent.
 9And when Moses entered the Tent, the pillar of cloud would descend and stand at the entrance of the Tent, while He spoke with Moses.
 10When all the people saw the pillar of cloud poised at the entrance of the Tent, all the people would rise and bow low, each at the entrance of his tent.
 11The LORD would speak to Moses face to face, as one man speaks to another.
 And he would then return to the camp; but his attendant, Joshua son of Nun, a youth, would not stir out of the Tent.